csci-3312-f19-game-dev/Cowboys-and-Robots/README.md

 * Preliminary tower assets
 * Design and allow for the creation of towers
-* Plan how the economy will work
+* Plan how the economy will work - this means how it will balance against enemy economy
 * Write up how the economy is supposed to work, how the units are supposed to work, present to team
 * Start to balance gameplay with low-res sprites *THIS WILL TAKE THE MOST TIME*